ArnaudBelcour/liasis/README.rst

 "PandasBasedEnrichmentAnalysis" and overrides a function to add label for three annotations (GO terms, EC and InterPro domains) to the results.

-The third class ("EnrichmentAnalysis") peforms an analysis using the SGoF multiple testing correction.
+The third class ("EnrichmentAnalysis") peforms an analysis and add the SGoF multiple testing correction.

 Tests used :